-Clues as to where the 120 may have gathered on the Day of Pentecost.
-Luke 24:51-53: "And it came to pass, while He blessed them, Jesus was parted from them, and carried up into heaven.
-And they worshipped him and returned to Jerusalem with great joy: And were continually in the temple, praising and blessing God."
+A likely scenario: Luke 24:51-53 - "And it came to pass, while He blessed them, Jesus was parted from them, and carried up into heaven.
+And they worshipped him and returned to Jerusalem with

 The Temple Mount would have been crowded with pilgrims on the Day of Pentecost.
-It's just as likely that the 120 were praying in the area called "Solomon's Porch", located on the south end of the Temple Mount.
+It's just as likely that the 120 were praying in the area called "Solomon's Porch", which is located on the south end of the Temple Mount.